confio/poe-contracts/contracts/tg4-engagement/README.md

 and stored under their `Addr`, in a format defined in [tg4 raw queries](../../packages/tg4/README.md#raw).

-Note that 0 *is an allowed points*.
+Note that 0 *is an allowed number of points*.
 This doesn't give any voting rights, but it does define this address is part of the group.
 This could be used in e.g. a KYC whitelist to say they are allowed, but cannot participate in decision-making.